What’s the Difference Between the AZA & ZAA?

 The Lowry Park Zoo was able to regain their AZA accreditation after firing Lex Salisbury in 2008 for his allegedly self serving trades of more than 200 of the zoo’s animals to his own privately held animal collection.
 As of 2013 Salisbury still serves on the ZAA board of directors.

 The AZA has always been the gold standard for zoos, but has been challenged by the lack of public understanding of the meaning of accreditation.
 Much time and money has been spent on branding so that zoo-goers know if they are supporting a good zoo or a bad zoo.
 There has never been a serious threat to that branding until the ZAA began heralding themselves as an accrediting body.
 It isn’t that there is any real threat of competition between the two organizations; only a matter of confusion to the public.
-No zoo that meets the standards of AZA associates itself with ZAA.
+It is our belief that some of the current AZA zoos, who don’t like the more strict and humane standards being adopted by AZA, are choosing to be accredited by both ZAA and AZA so that when they lose their prestigious AZA accreditation they will be able to dupe patrons into thinking that ZAA is the same thing.

 So how does the AZA differ from ZAA?